 The basic rule is that a Will is a private document that only becomes a public document – available for anyone to see – once a grant of probate is made.
 A grant of probate is the official legal confirmation that the executor of a Will has the authority to deal with the estate.

 While the Will remains private, there is no specific right for a beneficiary to see it.
 However, we would always advise a beneficiary to ask the executor for a copy.
+Under normal circumstances, most executors will be happy to provide a copy of the Will to a beneficiary.

 What happens if you die without a Will and with no family?